 Rocks.
 They're awesome

 had one of the best freebies of an explanation thanks to its IP.
 Since players aren't physically in the Matrix, they don't actually die.
 Following the events of the movies, the devs wrote that the truce between the three sides lessens the effects of in-Matrix death to merely shock your physical body instead of killing it outright.
 So all you have to do is jack back in and shake it off.

-Justin "Syp" Olivetti enjoys counting up to ten, a feat that he considers the apex of his career.
+.Justin "Syp" Olivetti enjoys counting up to ten, a feat that he considers the apex of his career.
 If you'd like to learn how to count as well, check out The Perfect Ten.
 You can contact him via email at firstname.lastname@example.org or through his gaming blog, Bio Break.